loot/loot/README.md

 ### Linux

-The GitHub Actions workflow assumes that you have already cloned the LOOT repository, that the current working directory is its root, and that the following applications are already installed:

-- `cmake` v3.6+
-- `curl`
+Refer to `.github/workflows/ci.yml`'s `flatpak` job for the build process.

+Building the Flatpak is relatively self-contained and should only need the following installed:

 - `git`
+- `flatpak`
+- `flatpak-builder`
-- `python` and `pip`
+- `python`, `pip` and `venv`
-- `wget`

-(The list above may be incomplete.)
+Your Linux distribution may package Python, pip and venv separately.

 Not all LOOT's features have been implemented for Linux builds.
 Issues labelled `linux` on LOOT's issue tracker cover such missing features where they can be